fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### Scripts

-The `scripts/` folder contains various python scripts to setup parts of the DATA Act Core repository for local installation.
-Database creation scripts are located in this folder.
+The `scripts/` folder contains various python scripts used in the DATA Act broker backend install process, including database creation scripts.
 When run directly, the following scripts take no parameters and stand up all required tables within each database:

 - setupJobTrackerDB (Creates job_tracker database)
 - setupErrorDB      (Creates the error database)